Optimal Smoothed Analysis of the Simplex Method: Algorithms

 If the shadow vertex method stops early, finding that the optimal solution to

-has value strictly less than $1$, then the phase 2 optimal basic feasible solution gives a certificate that the feasible set $\{x : Ax \leq b\}$ is empty.
+has value strictly less than $1$, then this optimal basic feasible solution has a corresponding dual solution that functions as a certificate that the feasible set $\{x : Ax \leq b\}$ is empty.
 In that case the algorithm may return said certificate.